Arthur de Gobineau: Criticism of Gobineau's Persian work

 Only with his studies in ancient Persia did Gobineau come under fire from scholars.
 He published two books on ancient Persia, Lectures des textes cunéiformes (1858) ("Readings of Cuneiform Texts") and Traité des écritures cunéiformes (1864) ("Treatise of Cuneiform Fragments").
 Irwin wrote: "The first treatise is wrong-headed, yet still on this side of sanity; the second later and much longer work shows many signs of the kind of derangement that is likely to infect those who interest themselves too closely in the study of occultism."
 One of the principal problems with Gobineau's approach to translating the cuneiform texts of ancient Persia was that he failed to understand linguistic change and that Old Persian was not the same language as modern Persian.
 His books met with hostile reception from scholars who argued that Gobineau simply did not understand the texts he was purporting to translate.

-Gobineau's article attempting to rebut his critics in the Journal asiatique was not published, as the editors had to politely tell him his article was "unpublishable" as it was full of "absurd" claims and vitriolic abuse of his critics.
+Gobineau's article attempting to rebut his critics in the Journal asiatique was not published, as the editors considered his article "unpublishable" as it was full of "absurd" claims and vitriolic abuse of his critics.
 During his second time in Persia, Gobineau spent much time working as an amateur archeologist and gathering material for what was to become Traité des écritures cunéiformes, a book that Irwin called "a monument to learned madness".
 Gobineau was always very proud of it, seeing the book as a magnum opus that rivaled the Essai.
 Gobineau had often traveled from Tehran to the Ottoman Empire to visit the ruins of Dur-Sharrukin at Khorsabad, near Mosul in what is now northern Iraq.
-The ruins of Khorsabad are Assyrian, built by King Sargon II in 717 BC, but Gobineau decided the ruins were actually Persian and built by Darius the Great some two hundred years later.
+The ruins of Khorsabad are Assyrian, built by King Sargon II in 717 BC, but Gobineau believed the ruins were actually Persian and built by Darius the Great some two hundred years later.